Flight route prices based on searches on Cheapflights within the last 3 days, monthly prices based on aggregated historical data.

 2 - 67 mm

 Flying to Chile in February is usually considered the best time to fly.
 However, you will find other deals are always available year round.
 If you are looking for warm weather when you arrive off of your flight to Chile then January is statistically the hottest.
 June is historically the period with most rainfall.

-When is the best time to book flights to Chile?
+When is the best time to book a flight to Chile?

 Which day is cheapest to fly to Chile?

-Chile flights can be made cheaper if you choose a flight at midday.
-Booking a flight in the afternoon will likely mean higher prices.
+Chile flights can be made cheaper if you choose a flight in the afternoon.
+Booking a flight in the evening will likely mean higher prices.

 Chile is nestled between the Pacific Ocean and the Andean highlands and bordered by Peru, Bolivia and Argentina.
 Its topography of desert, rainforests, peaks and glaciers makes it one of the most stunning South American countries.
 Due to its length – a wonderful 2,500 miles (4,000 km) – it’s important to decide what kind of trip you’d like when booking a flight to Chile.